The What, Why & How of “Sticky Elements” for WordPress Theme

 At the end of the day, improving a WordPress theme with sticky UI elements will enhance user experience (UX).
 So it’s no surprise that loads of people have jumped on the sticky elements CSS bandwagon.

-But regardless of the type of website, using sticky UI elements in WordPress can be harnessed by carefully planning ahead.
-You have to decide which elements are going to be used and where you’re going to use it.
+But regardless of the type of website, using sticky UI elements in WordPress be harnessed by carefully planning ahead.
+You have to decide which elements are going to be used and where you’re going to use them.

 Unfortunately, it’s not as simple as downloading a plugin (there quite a number of UI elements plugins out there) and activating it.
 Some of these elements may not do exactly what you want them to without a bit of coding.

 For example, the CSS code for pushing:true will look like this:

 But if you don’t have any coding experience, there are options for you as well.
 For example, you may use TemplateToaster to get around all the coding issues and focus on the design.
 This negates the need to bug your programmer friends or scouring the web to find the appropriate code to make your website stick.

 Add a WordPress Sticky Posts through the Menu